pranav-rs/Connect-4/README.md

 Here's a link to the game! https://www.mathsisfun.com/games/connect4.html

+Changes before re-uploading:

 Change 1:Adding a link to a site where you can view the rules of the game and also,play against AI.
 I'm also learning to use Github through this.

+Changes after re-uploading:

+ETA 1: I had originally uploaded this repository around the same time as 2048(24th June,2020).
+However, a friend of mine was not able to view it for some reason, and suggested uploading the files again.
+I have not made any changes to the code while re-uploading.